sinhp/sinhp.github.io/_teaching/2013-2014-putnam-western.md

 permalink: /teaching/2013-2014-putnam-western
 venue: "Faculty of Science, Western University"
 date: 2014-09-22
-excerpt: "Preparation and Selection of Western's Team for Putnam Competitions"
+type: "Preparation and Selection of Western's Team for Putnam Competitions"
 ---